Can a Tenant Be Evicted For Disruptive Behaviour?

-How to Determine and Understand What Constitutes As An Unreasonable Interference In Rights or Enjoyment of Others
+Understanding What Constitutes As An Unreasonable Interference In the Rights or Enjoyment of Others

 When people live in close proximity to one another, including within a rental complex, conflicts and disputes often arise due to various differences within the lifestyles, habits, beliefs, general conduct, among other things.
 Where such conduct is substantially interfering with the enjoyment of others, sanctions may result.

 The statutory law, being the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17, prescribes protection against conduct that interferes with the rights and enjoyment of others, and especially including the rights and enjoyment of other persons who are living within the residential complex.
 Additionally, the common law previous decisions of the Landlord Tenant Board and courts help to define what actually is an interference and in what circumstances is the interence so substantial as to rise to the level of unreasonable and therefore to warrant a sanction, including possibility of eviction.
 Specifically, the Residential Tenancies Act, 2006 states:

 64 (1) A landlord may give a tenant notice of termination of the tenancy if the conduct of the tenant, another occupant of the rental unit or a person permitted in the residential complex by the tenant is such that it substantially interferes with the reasonable enjoyment of the residential complex for all usual purposes by the landlord or another tenant or substantially interferes with another lawful right, privilege or interest of the landlord or another tenant.

 (a) provide a termination date not earlier than the 20th day after the notice is given;